AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-migration.md

 hide: yes
 hidefromtoc: yes
 ---
 # Pinterest destination migration to new API.
-Customer action required.
+Customer action required

 ## What is happening?